uni-tue-kn/p4-macsec/README.md

 ### extern_instances

-The p4c compiler version that was used for this project is not able to generate insteances of externs.
-You need to replace `"extern_instances" : [],` in `p4/p4/basic.json` with the following snippet after compiling the P4 program.
+The p4c compiler version that was used for this project is not able to generate instances of the MACsec externs.
+You need to replace `"extern_instances" : [],` in `p4/p4/build/basic.json` with the following snippet after compiling the P4 program.

 ```
   "extern_instances" : [